fversnel/tzaar/README.md

 You are of course allowed to use state for purposes of machine learning or anything else other than tracking individual game progress.

+Note that the thread calling `play` does not have to be the same thread each time.

 ### From Clojure

 Implementing a new player (human or AI):